Rome80/Powershell/UnderTheWire/century.md

 ![image](https://user-images.githubusercontent.com/25660910/118491093-8bf22d80-b716-11eb-8923-c7dc6aa05845.png)

 After the file's name has been found (3347), we have to find a way to find out the domain name.
-With the cmdlet Get-WmiObect, we can obtain some information related to the system.
+With the cmdlet **Get-WmiObect**, we can obtain some information related to the system.
 For example, we can retrieve information about local processes. <br>

 ![image](https://user-images.githubusercontent.com/25660910/118492692-2c951d00-b718-11eb-9ce1-835c17d3301c.png)